 What is Esophageal Cancer?

 Esophageal cancer is the uncontrolled growth of abnormal cells in the esophagus, which is a flexible tube connecting the throat to the stomach.
-Generally between 10 and 13 inches long, the esophagus contracts when you swallow, to push food down into the stomach.
+Generally between 10 and 13 inches long, the esophagus contracts when one swallows, to push food down into the stomach.
 Mucus helps move this process along.

 Ninety percent of esophageal cancers are one of two types: squamous cell or adenocarcinoma.
 Squamous cell refers to cancers that originate in the cells that line the esophagus; adenocarcinoma begins in the part of the esophagus that joins the stomach.